 - Ensure Your Sump Pump is Working: Your sump pump will keep your basement from flooding if heavy rains threaten to submerge your home in water.
 But you may have to seek a new place to live if it’s not working properly.
 Check your sump pump by testing its power.
 If it’s not working up to standards, it may be time for repair or even the installation of a new sump pump.

 - Move Outdoor Furniture Inside: Outdoor furniture like lawn chairs and grills are the first thing to start blowing around when the winds of a hurricane start to pick up.
 If you don’t move them, they can be damaged, go missing, or even smack into the side of your home.
 Moving them indoors can save you money on property damage and the possibility of buying new furniture.

 - Trim Trees and Shrubs: The winds of a hurricane threaten to pick up everything in your path, especially tree and shrub branches.
 Give the trees and shrubs in your yard a good trim before the storm arrives.
-This will branches from smashing into windows and causing property damage or physical injury.
+This will prevent branches from smashing into windows and causing property damage or physical injury.

-- Develop an Evacuation Plan: In the event you need to leave your home due to an emergency, develop an evacuation plan.
+- Develop an Evacuation Plan: In the event that you need to leave your home due to an emergency, develop an evacuation plan.
 This includes developing the safest exit out of your home and deciding on a meeting spot to keep you and your family together.

 - Devise an Emergency Supply Kit: It’s always important to get together an emergency kit so you’ll have basic survival items.
-This includes personal hygiene products, non-perishable food, a change of clothing, first-aid kit, battery-powered flashlight, and more.
+This includes personal hygiene products, non-perishable food, a change of clothing, a first-aid kit, battery-powered flashlight, and more.

 Contact T.Webber today before the next hurricane hits!
 When the wind and rain come, hurricane preparation in Cold Springs should be an absolute must!